kindelia/Kindelia/WHITEBOOK.md

 fails, then we'll not be able to keep working, but the network will still exist, independent of its creators, as long, of course, as other developers, miners and users decide to keep it alive.
-That being said, we believe we're doing a superb job, and hope Kindelia doesn't fire us! :)
+That being said, we believe we're doing a superb job, and hope K-Chan doesn't fire us! :)

 ## Why Nakamoto Consensus (Proof of Work)?

-One of the main design goals of Kindelia is to have a simple, small reference implementation, promoting client diversity and decreasing our roles as figureheads.
+One of the main design goals of K-Chan is to have a simple, small reference implementation, promoting client diversity and decreasing our roles as figureheads.
 Blockchain projects spend too much effort trying to achieve technical decentralization, but not enough of them care about political